Skip to main content

 We offer a one stop multidisciplinary diagnostic and follow-up clinic for patients with Marfan Syndrome, suspected Marfan Syndrome or related aortopathy syndromes such as Loeys-Dietz Syndrome.

-The clinic is staffed by consultants in Cardiology (Dr Colin Forfar), Rheumatology (Professor Paul Wordsworth) and Genetics (Dr Edward Blair).
-The consultant team is supported by Clinical Fellows (Dr Alex Pitcher) and a dedicated genetic counsellor (Subhashini Balasingham).
+The clinic is staffed by consultants in Cardiology (Dr Alex Pitcher), Rheumatology and Genetics (Dr Edward Blair).
+The consultant team is supported by a dedicated genetic counsellor (Laura Medicoff).

 Neurogenetics